mobilejazz/harmony-reference/Mapper.md

 - `VoidMapper`: Empty implementation that returns en error.
 - `BlankMapper<T>`: Blank mapper that returns the same object.
 - `CastMapper<In,Out>`: Mapping by casting the object into the given types.
-- `CustomMapper<In,Out>`: Mapper that has a closure/lambda upon initialization specifiying the mapping action.
+- `ClosureMapper<In,Out>`: Mapper that has a closure/lambda upon initialization specifiying the mapping action.

 ### Swift exclusive implementations